RenjiSann/log.c/README.md

 If the library is compiled with `-DLOG_USE_COLOR` ANSI color escape codes will be used when printing.

+#### LOG_LOC_ALIGN
+If the library is compiled with `-DLOG_LOC_ALIGN`, the width of the log line reserved for the location of in the file (e.g. *src/main.c:238*) will be constant, either padded or truncated depending on the size of the file.

+The actual width is defined with the macro `LOG_LOC_LEN` and defaults to 16.
+If needed, this width can be overriden to `n` by giving the `-DLOG_LOC_LEN=n` flag to the compiler.

 ## License
 This library is free software; you can redistribute it and/or modify it under